-Restricted cash represent amounts held in escrow under the Family Self-Sufficiency (FSS) program.
-The FSS Program is designed to promote employment and increase savings among families receiving vouchers or living in public housing.
+Restricted cash consists of amounts held in escrow under the Family Self-Sufficiency (FSS) program, if any, and HAP revenues in excess of HAP expenditures, if any.
+As of March 31, 2020 the Authority had no restricted cash.
+The FSS program is designed to promote employment and increase savings among families receiving vouchers or living in public housing.